 Erika L. Maley

-ERIKA MALEY is an associate in the Appellate and Complex Commercial Litigation groups.
+ERIKA MALEY is a partner in the Appellate and Complex Commercial Litigation groups.
 She focuses her practice on representing clients before the United States Supreme Court, federal courts of appeals and federal district courts, involving a wide range of federal constitutional, statutory and administrative law issues.
 She has handled cases and presented oral argument in front of courts of appeals and district courts.

 Erika’s recent matters include: